neondatabase/neon_local_vs_code_extension/TESTING.md

-# Neon Local Connect - Test Suite
+# Neon - Serverless Postgres - Test Suite

 This extension has two types of tests: **Unit Tests** and **Integration Tests**.